TakosThings/Fluent-Discord/README.md

 ## Download
 The theme is still in-development.
 * Some parts of the UI are not themed yet or may display slightly incorrectly.
-* At the moment you must have 'English US' selected or most icons will disappear.
-Go to [Releases](https://github.com/TakosThings/Fluent-Discord/releases/latest) and click 'Assets' under the latest pre-release.
+* Go to [Releases](https://github.com/TakosThings/Fluent-Discord/releases/latest) and click 'Assets' under the latest pre-release.

 ## Requirements
 * Windows 10 or Windows 11